eProsima/Micro-XRCE-DDS-docs/docs/micrortpsgen.rst

     $ ./scripts/micrortpsgen -d <output dir> <file.idl>

-At the present time, *MicroRTPSGen* only supports Structs composed of integer types and string type, even though it is planned to enhance the capabilities of the *MicroRTPSGen* tool in a near future.
+At the present time, *Micro RTPS Gen* only supports Structs composed of integer, string, array and sequence types even though it is planned to enhance the capabilities of the *Micro RTPS Gen* tool in a near future.